wsprtv/wsprtv.github.io/osm_tiles/README.md

 **© OpenStreetMap contributors**

-The text "OpenStreetMap contributors" should ideally be a clickable link to: `https://www.openstreetmap.org/copyright`
+The text "OpenStreetMap contributors" should be a clickable link to: `https://www.openstreetmap.org/copyright`

 ### Data License Notice